 Non-Usage/Cancellation Rules

 Part J of the HS1 Network Code provides a mechanism for a “use it or lose it” regime for HS1 which will enable the Infrastructure Manager to alter access rights held in a Framework Track Access Agreement where capacity is not being used.
-See the HS1 Network Code on HS1’s website: https://highspeed1.co.uk/regulatory/key-regulatory-documents.
+See the HS1 Network Code on LSPH’s website: https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs

 Under this mechanism capacity can be made available to other users if any TOC fails to bid for Train Slots as part of a timetabling process for two consecutive timetable years commencing on or after 12th December 2021 unless the TOC has a reasonable, commercial need for the unused capacity.